hclivess/nado/README.md

 in them: Bitcoinnect and Onecoin.
 All users had to do there was to go on a website and click a button to invest money into something that did not exist.
 Why did they do it?
 Because it was easy.

-- Combining great and accessible technology with perfect distribution and great marketing is the key to successful adoption.
+- Combining great and accessible technology with perfect distribution and effective marketing is the key to successful adoption.

 ## Why not only use the existing projects?